miragejs/ember-cli-mirage/docs/v0.2.x/defining-routes.md

 ```

 <aside class='Docs-page__aside'>
-  <p>camelCased attributes let you stick to conventional JavaScript when working with models in your route handler code.</p>
+  <p>camelCased attributes let you stick to conventional JavaScript when working with models in your route handler and scenario code.</p>
 </aside>

 Mirage's database uses camelcase for all model attributes, including foreign keys (e.g. `authorId` in the example above), but you can customize the format that gets sent in the response by overwriting your serializer's `keyForRelatedCollection`.
 See [the serializer guide](../serializers) for more details.